EU’s thirst for natural gas risks swapping one dependency for another

 Another concern for the industry is the unpredictable demand for gas in Europe.
 As the EU accelerates its transition to renewable energy, the pace of that shift will directly influence European gas consumption.

 “There is potential for us to buy more LNG from the US, but it must align with our green transition goals,” the EU’s commissioner for energy, Dan Jørgensen, said last week.
-The Commission projects a record increase in renewable energy capacity by 2025.
+The Commission projects a record increase in renewable energy capacity this year.

 Richard Folland, head of policy and government affairs at Carbon Tracker, a London-based think tank, said it would be a mistake to rely too heavily on American gas.
 "It doesn't make sense to be too dependent on any fossil fuel supplier, whether it's Russia or the US.”